inspatiallabs/inspatial-dev/packages/core/dev/dom/README.md

 ## 📄 License

-InSpatial DOM is released under the Apache 2.0 License.
+InDOM is released under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---